cube3power/atsd/rule-engine/notifications/aws-api-sqs.md

 ## Configuration

-Create a new `CUSTOM` web notification or import the [template](resources/custom-aws-notification.xml) used in this example.
+Create a new `AWS API` web notification or import the [template](resources/aws-api-notification.xml) used in this example.
 To import the XML template file, open the **Alerts > Web Notifications** page, select **Import** in the multi-action button located below the table and follow the prompts.

 To create a new notification, open the **Alerts > Web Notifications** page and click **Create**.